How to make kuksi at home. Homemade kuksa. Potato strips fried with vinegar

 We do the same with cucumbers and bell peppers.

-Crush the garlic with the back of a knife and finely chop and send to the pan with the vegetables.
+Crush the garlic with the back of a knife, chop it finely and add it to the pan with the vegetables.

-There, finely chop a bunch of onions and other greens.
+Finely chop a bunch of onions and other greens there.

-Pour everything with two liters of ordinary cold water (boiled or filtered).
-There we also add half a glass of soy sauce, a tablespoon of vinegar and half a teaspoon of red pepper.
+Fill everything with two liters of ordinary cold water (can be boiled or from a filter).
+Add half a glass of soy sauce, a tablespoon of vinegar and half a teaspoon of red pepper there.
 The sauce is ready.

-Korean cold kuksi soup has taken root so well with us for one simple reason - you can cook it as you like, that is, the basic recipe and the main components of the dish, of course, are available, but the composition of the latter can be varied based on availability and taste preferences.
-Kuksi consists of four parts: broth, vegetables, noodles and meat (it can be omitted in vegetarian versions), we will talk about the details below.
+Korean cold soup kuksi has taken root so well among us for one simple reason - you can cook it any way you like, that is, the basic recipe and main components of the dish, of course, are there, but the composition of the latter can be varied based on availability and taste preferences.
+Kuksi consists of four parts: broth, vegetables, noodles and meat (this can be omitted in vegetarian versions), we will talk about the details below.

 Kuksi in Korean